Talkala logo

 Check the rate, then connect

-Talkala shows you the destination and the per-minute price before anything rings on the other end.
-You stay in control the whole time.
+Talkala shows the destination and per-minute price before anything rings on the other end.
+You stay in control before the call starts.

 New Zealand commonly uses English, Maori, and New Zealand Sign Language.
 The clock you care about is New Zealand time • UTC+12 / UTC+13 seasonal • Chatham UTC+12:45 / UTC+13:45 seasonal.
 After that, the ideal window comes down to who you're trying to reach.